Edward Miner “Ned” Lamont, Jr. was sworn into office on January 9, 2019 as the 89th governor of Connecticut.

 SECRETARY OF THE STATE

-Denise W. Merrill was elected to her second term as Connecticut's 73rd Secretary of the State on November 4, 2014.
+Denise W. Merrill was elected to her third term as Connecticut's 73rd Secretary of the State on November 6, 2018.
 As Connecticut's chief elections official and business registrar, Merrill has focused on modernizing Connecticut's elections and improving business services and access to public records.

 Secretary Merrill is focused on both civic engagement and fostering business enterprise.
 Since taking office, she has supported and expanded democratic participation, ensuring that every citizen's rights and privileges are protected, and that every vote is counted accurately.
-Secretary Merrill has worked to expand voter participation through Election Day and online voter registration.
+Secretary Merrill has worked to expand voter participation through Election Day Voter Registration, Online Voter Registration, and Automatic Voter Registration through the DMV.
 She has also improved Connecticut's democratic accountability and integrity with a series of rapid response processes to Election Day problems.
 She was the president of the National Association of Secretaries of State, serving for the 2016-17 term.

 As Connecticut's business registrar, Secretary Merrill has made it easier for businesses to interact with the office by increasing online functionality, improving response times, and connecting businesses with government resources.
 She has partnered with the U.S. Dept. of Commerce Export Assistance Center, the General Services Administration, and the Small Business Development Administration to distribute information about business assistance and educational events being offered by these agencies.
 Secretary Merrill also launched an award-winning online business startup tool to help entrepreneurs navigate through various state and federal agencies.
 She led the development of Connecticut's e-Regulations system, an online platform that provides access to all agency regulation-making records with real-time updates.